 Serious Sam 4 is the newest main entry of the classic high-powered FPS series.
 It’s also a prequel, so newcomers can join up without missing story beats.
 And if you like its gameplay, you can continue on the stand-alone expansion Siberian Mayhem.

-The title offers a series of wide episodes, plus an arena FPS design.
+The title offers a series of wide wide levels to engage in arena-like combat, such as in games like Doom.
 It means you go from one big area to the next, but you need to defeat a horde of enemies to progress.

 Saints Row IV

 Saints IV is a high-octane open-world game with a comedic tone.
 You play as the US President, and your mission is to save Earth from the invasion of the alien overlord Zinyak.